List of Hetalia: Axis Powers characters: Wales

 The shortest brother, he resembles England the most and has blond hair like him.
 He seems to be the brother most obsessed with fantastical creatures, especially red dragons, whose mind tends to wander and who seems the least invested in the sibling squabbles they have.
 Character notes describe him as secretly thinking that he "understands England the most, probably because of the long time they spent together!"

 Northern Ireland

-Taller than Wales, but shorter than England, he's the only redhead among the UK Bros and is still one of the few redheaded characters in the series in general.
-Character notes describe him as friendly, nosy, and unique who occasionally tells sarcastic jokes and doesn't know when to hang up.
+Taller than Wales, but shorter than England, he is the only redhead among the UK Bros and is still one of the few redheaded characters in the series in general.
+Character notes describe him as friendly, nosy, and unique who occasionally tells sarcastic jokes and does not know when to hang up.
 He loves "crisps, ice cream, and talking about the weather."

 Southern Europe

 South Italy

 Southern Italy (南イタリア, Minami Itaria), often referred to as Romano (ロマーノ, Romāno), is the older brother of Veneziano and is the representation of the southern half of Italy.
 Romano seems to have a great dislike for everyone although he privately respects Spain, who he lived with when he was young, but hates Germany and is much more openly rude to him.
 While Romano argues with his younger brother a lot, he is protective of him and thus disapproves of Germany.
 He is depicted as having a tsundere type of personality and curses frequently.
 His hair and skin tone are sometimes depicted as darker than his brother's in manga art; this is supposedly due to the fact that Romano has Arabic blood whereas his brother has more German blood.
 He has been referred to as having "darker hair, darker personality."
 He acts brave but is actually as timid and fearful as his brother, if not worse, and as a result tends to hide behind the nearest strongest country, even Germany.
 While he shares his younger brother's love of girls and pasta, he is the tougher and more hardworking of the two, as he was the one who had to work more historically.
 Romano suffers from an inferiority complex toward his younger brother as Veneziano was more talented in the arts and spent more time by their grandfather's side, so he constantly berates himself.
 Romano is scared of France and Turkey.
 Romano is voiced by Daisuke Namikawa in Japanese and by Ian Sinclair in English.
 Chibiromano is voiced by Aki Kanada in Japanese and by Colleen Clinkenbeard in English.